Live TV Streaming Service Comparison: YouTube TV vs. Hulu + Live TV vs. Fubo vs. DIRECTV STREAM vs. Sling TV vs. Philo

 Read more in our full Fubo Review.

 Philo is a great entry-level option for those who want entertainment channels and can get their locals via antenna.
 It includes a lot of the major entertainment channels, but offers no news, sports, or local channels.

 Philo Pros and Cons

 - Cheapest entry level option for entertainment TV.

-- Includes channels from A&E, AMC, Discovery, Scripps, and Viacom.
+- Includes channels from A&E, AMC, Discovery, and ViacomCBS.

-- Unlimited cloud DVR storage, for up to 30 days.
+- Unlimited cloud DVR storage, for up to a year.

 - Does not offer any locals or sports channels.

 - Does not support Casting on all mobile devices.

 - Does not have some cable networks like Bravo, TBS, TNT, & FX.